b-acksla-sh/tasmota-polycab-hohm-lanre-16a-plug-SLV1910001/README.md

 ![](https://archive.5577.io/2307/polycab_16A-11.jpg)

-The right pin area is crowded with a few components, sometimes you can insert the soldering iron straight down, sometimes this ends up melting a nearby component like the fuse here.
+The right pin area is crowded with a few components.
+Sometimes you can insert the soldering iron straight down, sometimes this ends up melting a nearby component like the fuse here.
 Bending the pin receptacle gives you a little extra working space.

 Once the solder is molten, the pcb can be wriggled free.
 A heavy vise makes for a good third hand in this situation.